Phase field model of cell motility: sharp interface limit in sub-critical case: 1D model problem: rigorous derivation of the sharp interface limit and remarks on stability

 \section{1D model problem: rigorous derivation of the sharp interface limit and remarks on stability}

 In Section \ref{formalderivation} we present derivation of the formal asymptotic expansion of the solution of \eqref{eq1}-\eqref{eq2} and use it to obtain the equation of motion \eqref{motion1}, which is the principal object of interest in the study of cell motility.
 There are two main sources of difficulties in rigorous justification of this derivation (i) the possible non-smoothness of limiting velocity field $V$ and (ii) dimension greater than one is much harder to handle technically.
-That is why in this Section we consider a simplified one-dimensional model and impose smallness assumption on $\beta$ that guarantees regularity of asymptotic solutions as well as plays an important technical role in our proof.
+That is why in this Section we consider a simplified one-dimensional model and impose smallness assumption on $\beta$ that guarantees regularity of asymptotic solutions as well as plays an important technical role in our proof. {\it Recently, we have developed another approach of justification of Sharp Interface Limit for the system \eqref{orig_1}-\eqref{orig_2} which is valid for arbitrary $\beta$, see \cite{BerPotRyb2016}.}

 Specifically, we study the limiting behavior as $\varepsilon\to 0$ of the solution of the system \begin{empheq}[left=\empheqlbrace]{align} \frac{\partial \rho_{\varepsilon}}{\partial t}&=\partial^2_{x}\rho_{\varepsilon}-\frac{W'(\rho_{\varepsilon})}{\varepsilon^2}+P_{\varepsilon}\partial_x\rho_{\varepsilon}+\frac{F(t)}{\varepsilon},\quad x\in\mathbb{R}^1 \\ \nonumber\\ \frac{\partial P_{\varepsilon}}{\partial t}&=\varepsilon \partial_{x}^2P_{\varepsilon}-\frac{1}{\varepsilon}P_{\varepsilon}+\beta \partial_{x}\rho_{\varepsilon}, \end{empheq} assuming that the initial data $\rho_{\varepsilon}(x,0)$, $P_\ve(x,0)$ has the following (``very well-prepared") form